-The GW CyberCorps is a group of scholarship students supported by the Scholarships for Service (SFS) program of the National Science Foundation and the Department of Homeland Security.
-Our multidisciplinary academic program in information assurance, our signature government guest lecturer Seminar, and our location at the center of the government cyber security workforce make this effort attractive for students and the government, and our 96% graduation and placement rate for CyberCorps students reflects that.
+The GW CyberCorps is a group of scholarship students supported by the Scholarships for Service (SFS) program of the National Science Foundation and the Cybersecurity Scholarship Program (CySP) of the Department of Defense.
+Our multidisciplinary academic program in information assurance, our signature government guest lecturer Seminar, and our location at the center of the government cyber security workforce make this effort attractive for students and the government, and our graduation and placement rate of more than 95% for CyberCorps students reflects that.

 Academic Program for CyberCorps Students